 Before You Leave…

+We will schedule follow-up visits and have you call when you need assistance.
 We’ll talk about batteries or using your charger.
 We will talk about maintenance and programming, depending on the manufacturer of your hearing aids, there are online tutorials to help, information on the manufacturer’s website and a helpful voice at the end of the manufacturer’s helpline.
-We may schedule a follow-up visit or have you call when you need one.